pinokiocomputer/docs.pinokio.computer/index.md

 Pinokio is a browser that lets you **install, run, and automate any AI applications and models** automatically and effortlessly.

 No more opening the terminal.
 No more `git clone`.
 No more `conda install`.
 No more `pip install`.
-No more messing with environment variables.
+No more messing with execution environments.

 **All of them automated with one click**, as easy as using a browser.